Skip to main content

 Skinner has travelled 925km (575 miles) from his location in north-western Nigeria and is now in western Cameroon.
 Other Cuckoos who had been in the north of Cameroon have all moved on due to poor conditions so it will be interesting to see whether conditions are better in the south-west and how long Skinner remains here for.

-Past updates from Skinner
+Past updates from skinner

-Sponsor an individual cuckoo with a monthly Direct Debit or make a one-off donation.
+Sponsor your chosen Cuckoo with a monthly Direct Debit or a one-off donation, and receive exclusive updates and insight into their migration.

 Information on this page is for illustrative purposes only and should not be reproduced without permission